ISISComputingGroup/ibex_developers_manual/project_overview/Demo-notes.md

 * Information about the current experiment comes from the DAE set up (we'll touch on this later)
 * Beam status information comes from the beam logger IOC

-Beam Status
+## Beam Status

 Describe the Beam Status view

 * Clicking on the Beam Status button displays the Beam Status view
 * The Beam Status view always appears in the main display area
-* The Beam Status view comprises 3 sections
+* The Beam Status view comprises 3 panes

-   * On the left hand side, the Beam Status area shows detailed beam status information

-      * The information is displayed in 3 collapsible sections, so you need only expand those which are of interest to you.
+   * The main pane, taking up most of the display in the Beam Status graph.
+It shows the Synchrotron current and the currents to TS1 and TS2.
+You can toggle the display to show graphs for the last hour or last 24 hours.
+   * The top right pane shows the ISIS MCR news.
+It is just a simple scrolling window showing the published MCR news.
+   * The lower right pane shows beam status details.
+It consists of 3 sections: one for the Synchrotron, one for TS1 and one for TS2.
+The sections are collapsible, so you can collapse any section that is of no interest to you.
    * Beam status information comes from the beam logger IOC, which replaces the old LabVIEW beam logger VI.
-      * The beam logger IOC is already serving beam status information to all instruments (not just those running EPICS)
+   * The beam logger IOC is already serving beam status information to all instruments (not just those running IBEX)
    * The beam logger IOC actually runs on the accelerator control system

-   * The Beam Status Graph tab simply displays the familiar ISIS Beam Status web-page
-   * MCR News tab simply displays the familiar ISIS MCR News web-page

 ## IOC Log View